Main Page Content

 "Brockport opened the door to a career path I didn't know existed.
 And, I didn't have to put my life on hold to pay for it."

 From an early age, Karen Gottermeier Webber had a love of learning.
 The oldest of six children, Karen comes from a close-knit family, and she was homeschooled in Webster, NY, for most of elementary through high school.
-She knew she wanted to stay in Rochester for college, so she started her studies at Monroe Community College, and transferred to The College at Brockport in the fall of 2007.
+She knew she wanted to stay in Rochester for college, so she started her studies at Monroe Community College, and transferred to SUNY Brockport in the fall of 2007.

 While an undergraduate student, Karen met John Keiser, PhD, in an organizational behavior course.
 She enjoyed learning about the dynamics of interpersonal and work relationships, and found a mentor in Dr. Keiser.
 "Dr. Keiser, himself once an accounting major, recommended (and still does) various books and articles on organizational behavior.
 He's a person that I would often go to for advice and insight," says Karen.
 "He also wrote letters of recommendation for graduate schools I applied to."